dbpedia/dev.dbpedia.org/markdown/about.md

 * on top of each page, you can find a markdown link where to edit.
 * Some of the markdown files like this about page are in https://github.com/dbpedia/dev.dbpedia.org/tree/master/markdown others are in the respective projects.
 * In [readme-list.csv](https://github.com/dbpedia/dev.dbpedia.org/blob/master/readme-list.csv) the order of (sub-)sections is defined.
+* Markdown lnks can be relative to dev.dbpedia.org `[Improve DBpedia](Improve_DBpedia)` for transcluded pages from https://github.com/dbpedia/dev.dbpedia.org
 * Issues go in [this issue tracker](https://github.com/dbpedia/dev.dbpedia.org/issues).